Marita Lorenz: Castro and Pérez Jiménez

 In February 1959, weeks after the conclusion of the Cuban Revolution, Lorenz arrived in Havana with her father on board the MS Berlin.
 Fidel Castro and his men visited the ship and Castro took a liking to Lorenz.
 After dinner, the Berlin set sail for New York.
 Lorenz disembarked in Manhattan, where she would be living with her brother Joachim, a student at Columbia University.
 A few days after she arrived, Castro called Lorenz—she had given him Joachim's home number on a matchbox before parting ways—and said he was sending a plane to fly her back to Cuba.
 A jeep picked Lorenz up at the other end and drove her to the Havana Hilton, which Castro had repurposed as his base of operations.
 She claims then to have lived with Castro for several months, engaging in a sexual relationship.

-There are unconfirmed theories about whether she became pregnant with his child during this time, but no child was born.
+Lorenz claimed in her memoir to have been impregnated by Castro.
+According to Lorenz in October 1959, when she was six months pregnant, she was given a laced drink in her hotel suite before being taken to an unknown location where an abortion was performed against her wishes.
+However Castro's long-time assistant Jesús Yáñez Pelletier disputes this and insisted that Lorenz had the abortion against Castro's own wishes.

 She left the island and joined anti-Castro activists in Florida.
 Her later testimony named Francisco Fiorini as the CIA agent who recruited her to assassinate Castro, and that this was an alias for Frank Fiorini Sturgis.
 She received poison pills that she was to put in Castro's food.
 Back in Cuba in 1960, she did not deliver the pills but told Castro about the plot, claiming that she still loved him.
 She left the island and visited Castro one last time in 1981.
 She spent 10 days in Cuba in 1988.

 According to Lorenz, in March 1961 she met deposed Venezuelan dictator Marcos Pérez Jiménez, introduced to her as "General Diaz", at a residence in Miami Beach, Florida while working as a courier for the International Anti-Communist Brigade.
 She said she was to collect a $200,000 contribution from Pérez Jiménez for her group.
 Lorenz said: "He chased me around for six weeks."

 Lorenz claimed that Castro and Pérez Jiménez each fathered a child with her.

 In August 1963, a paternity suit Lorenz filed against Pérez Jiménez briefly held up his extradition to Venezuela.
 She claimed to have been with Frank Sturgis at a meeting with the CIA head in Miami which also included E. Howard Hunt, which Frank stated was for planning right before the JFK assassination.